Kilrush: Schools

 Kilrush has two primary schools and one secondary school.
 St. Senans NS is an English speaking school, the other is an Irish speaking Gaelscoil, which is called Gaelscoil Uí Choimin.
 The secondary school is called Kilrush Community School.

 Transport

-Kilrush is on the N67 (Kilcolgan – Tarbert) and N68 (Ennis – Kilrush).
+Kilrush is on the N67 (Galway – Tarbert) and N68 (Ennis – Kilrush).
 Kilrush is about 30 minutes drive from Ennis (40 km).
 Close by is a ferry between Killimer and Tarbert (County Kerry).
-The town is serviced by buslines run by Bus Éireann and Clare Bus.
+The town is serviced by bus routes run by Bus Éireann and Clare Bus.
 The nearest airport is Shannon Airport.

 Kilrush was once one of the twin termini of the West Clare Railway from Ennis, the neighbouring town of Kilkee being the other (see Irish railway history).
 The railway closed in 1961 but a short section of the railway has been re-opened at Moyasta as a tourist attraction.
 One of the original steam engines on the route, the Slieve Callan has been lovingly restored.

 Kilrush Creek Marina is at the Atlantic Ocean end of the Shannon Estuary, with its lock gates providing protection from the tidal estuary.